-If you are looking to plant something in your vegetable garden this summer that's versatile, very prolific and easy to grow, zucchini squash (Cucurbita pepo) may be the vegetable for you.
-Zucchini squash is a warm-season crop that grows on bushy, nonvining plants.
+If you are looking to plant something in your vegetable garden this summer that's versatile, very prolific, and easy to grow, zucchini squash (Cucurbita pepo) may be the vegetable for you.
+Zucchini squash is an annual warm-season crop that grows on bushy, non-vining plants.
 The fruit from a zucchini plant is usually cylinder-shaped, and the outside skin, which is edible, most commonly has a green color, although it can also range from yellowish to nearly black in color.
 It can also have light-colored freckles or stripes.

 Best Uses for Zucchini Squash

-Because a healthy plant can produce multiple zucchini a day at its peak, you may end up with a larger crop than you know what to do with, especially if you have more than one zucchini plant.
+Because a healthy plant can produce multiple zucchini fruits each day at its peak, you may end up with a larger crop than you know what to do with, especially if you have more than one zucchini plant.
 This shouldn't be a problem, however, because there are many different ways to use it.
-Like most fruits and vegetables, zucchini squash tastes best when it is fresh, and it can be stored in the refrigerator for up to two weeks after being harvested.
+Like most fruits and vegetables, zucchini squash tastes best when it is fresh, but it can also be stored in the refrigerator for up to two weeks after being harvested.

 Along with its great taste and tender texture, zucchini is quite healthy and a good source of beta-carotene and vitamins C and E along with several important minerals.
 This makes it a healthy addition to many dishes, including salads and pasta.
 Zucchini bread and muffins are very popular, and it is often added to sauces and stews.
 Because most gardeners often end up with an overabundance of zucchini, it is frequently chopped up and used to make relish that can be used on everything from burgers to sandwiches.
 Zucchini relish can be jarred and stored for use throughout the winter until the end of the next growing season, when you can make more.